Chimney Swift picture from

 I ran outside and called to Arnold who was filling the bird bath.
 I told him there was a bird in the living room.
 He rushed in and analyzed the situation.
 He opened the front door and storm door all the way.
 He started to reach for the bird and it started flying, but luckily it spotted the open door and flew right out.
 We were so happy the birdís life was saved.
 Arnold said he figured the bird was probably close to dying from lack of food or water.
 The last time I was in that room was on Saturday, 2 days ago, so it wasnít in there too long, but it probably felt like an eternity to the bird.
 Arnold thinks it fell down the chimney.
 He studied our bird book and decided the bird was probably a Chimney Swift who is a Swallow type bird.
 We have prayed several prayers that our new bird friend would survive his frightening adventure.

-Arnold is working on a fix for the chimney so no more birds can fall down into the house.
-There used to be some metal mesh covers over the double stacks on the chimney but they apparently have blown away.
-He has gotten one fixed and is working on the second one.
-After it is fixed the bird friends will be safe and Tommy can go back into the living room some to explore and relax.
+Arnold has completed a rather scary, dangerous fix for the chimney so no more birds can fall down into the house!
+Yea!
+There used to be some metal mesh covers over the double stacks on the chimney but they apparently blew away (see picture bottom right).
+We had 6 birds come in altogether before the repair was done.
+Our bird friends should be safe now and Tommy has been able to go back into the dining and living room to explore and relax.